HussamQreie/DevOps-Experience/K8S.md

 ##### below need focus :)
 * taint & tolerance may face a problem if pod tolerated and node not tainted -> tolerated pod goes to that node if available.
 * label & node affinity may face a problem if pod not affinited and node is labeled -> not affinited pod goes to that node if not affinited.
 So the solution is to combine both (taint & tolerance && label & node affinity).
+first:  taint & tolerance
+then: label & node affinity

 * edit deployment -> changes applied automatically if not pods failed . if failed remove failed pods